 - 6 tablespoons of California unsalted butter

-- ¼ cup California milk
+- 1/4 cup California milk

-- ¼ cup California heavy cream
+- 1/4 cup California heavy cream

-- 1/4 cup maple syrup (we use organic because it has better flavor)
+- 1/4 cup maple syrup, we use organic because it has better flavor

 - 2 teaspoons vanilla

 - 3/4 cup sugar

-- ½ cup peanut butter
+- 1/2 cup peanut butter

 - Turn down to simmer for one minute and serve immediately over pancakes (we chose to do milk and white chocolate chip pancakes and it was awesome!)

 6 tablespoons of California unsalted butter 1/4 cup California milk 1/4 cup California heavy cream 1/4 cup maple syrup (we use organic because it has better flavor) 2 teaspoons vanilla 3/4 cup sugar 1/2 cup peanut butter In a large saucepan over medium heat, add all of the ingredients except the peanut butter.
 Stir until completely melted and combined.
 Stir in the peanut butter and bring to a boil.
 Turn down to simmer for one minute and serve immediately over pancakes (we chose to do milk and white chocolate chip pancakes and it was awesome!)